Methylisothiazolinone (MI) and methylchloroisothiazolinone (MCI) must be declared on cosmetics labels when present in the formulation.

 On 12th February 2017, MI was banned from leave-on products in the European Union.

-For MI-free cosmetic brands, click here, or use the drop-down menu above for cosmetic types.
+For MI-and-MCI-free cosmetic brands, click here, or use the drop-down menu above for cosmetic types.